 Privileges Accorded to Foreign Diplomatic Missions

-In order that appropriate privileges are accorded to Foreign Diplomatic Missions and their staff members, applications should be made to the Ministry of Foreign Affairs and Trade as early as possible.
+In order that appropriate privileges are accorded to Foreign Diplomatic Missions and their staff members, applications should be made to the Ministry of Foreign Affairs as early as possible.

 Fiscal and other privileges accorded to them are as follows:

 The privileges of exemption from examination of baggage and other effects, and of admission thereof free of duties and taxes is granted to the following persons:

 - Heads of diplomatic missions and their immediate families accompanying them

 - Officers of diplomatic missions who are eligible for inclusion in the diplomatic list and their families